 Create a welcoming classroom environment

 As you are welcoming a new group of students, show them that both kids that look like them and those from places that are different are valued.
 You can do this by having a diverse classroom library and choosing diverse books, especially diverse back to school books as a classroom read-aloud.

 Learn about student interests

 Students are more motivated when they are reading and writing about topics that they find interesting.
 The beginning of the school year is a great time to give out student interest surveys.
-Students can fill out this FREE student interest graphic organizer or use the FREE digital student interest survey.
+Students can fill out graphic organizers about themself or use the FREE digital student interest survey.